hardin47/sicegar/paper/paper.md

 # Acknowledgements

 The authors gratefully acknowledge Dan Stoebel for bringing the application to our attention and Federica Domecq Lacroze for sharing her explorations of the **sicegar** package.
+PC, TM, and MT were supported by the Pomona College SURP program, and SB was supported by the Kenneth Cooke Summer Research Fellowship.
+JH was supported in part by NIH GM112625.